keyurshah339/Manager-main/README.md

-# Note-Keep
+# Manager

-Google Keep is a note-taking service
+Manager is a note-taking service
 -Component Library Used MUI